Miami to Barbados flight evacuated due to fumes in cabin | Business

 An American Airlines flight from Miami to Barbados returned to the airport after fumes filled the cabin, officials said.

-Flight 338 departed Miami International Airport at 5:50 pm Wednesday, but had to return due to a strong chemical odour coming from a passenger's carry-on item, spokesman Greg Chin told The Associated Press.
+Flight 338 departed Miami International Airport on Wednesday night, but had to return due to a strong chemical odour coming from a passenger's carry-on item, spokesman Greg Chin told The Associated Press.

 It was not clear how many passengers were on the plane.